AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 chart = anychart.treeMap(treeData);
 ```

-...
-Use the {api:anychart.charts.TreeMap#drillTo}drillTo{api} method for drilling down to a particular item in the data tree, and {api:anychart.charts.TreeMap#drillUp}drillUp{api} for drilling up.
+If you want to drill down to a particular item in the data tree, call the anychart.data.Tree#search}search(){api} method to get the item and {api:anychart.charts.TreeMap#drillTo}drillTo{api} to drill down to it.
+For drilling up, call {api:anychart.charts.TreeMap#drillUp}drillUp{api}:

-You can also call {api:anychart.charts.TreeMap#getDrilldownPath}getDrilldownPath(){api} to get the drill-down path.

-The following sample shows how to drill up, drill down to a particular item, and add the drill-down path is to the title of the chart:

 ```
 /* locate an item in the data tree,